 I wrote a glowing piece about the forgiveness demonstrated by Brandt Jean toward his brother’s killer, Amber Guyger, and applauded him for displaying an important part of the Gospel.
-Reformation Charlotte, another polemics ministry run by Jeff Maples (the former editor of Pulpit & Pen) also wrote a glowing and complimentary article in the immediate aftermath, and it received more the 22 thousand shares.
+Reformation Charlotte, also wrote a glowing and complimentary article in the immediate aftermath, and it received more the 22 thousand shares.

 Then, Pulpit & Pen followed up our article on that subject with 2 Important Facts About the Faith of Brandt Jean (the victim’s brother).
 One of those facts is that Jean is a Campbellite (Churches of Christ), which is a predominately white and conservative denomination, which is only pertinent because of race hustlers like Jemar Tisby and Kyle J. Howard, who both assumed that Jean was of “the black church tradition” and was politically liberal (using those assumptions to bash white people happy to see him forgiving a white woman).

 Many people messaged me to ask why I had not pointed out that the Campbellites believe a false Gospel, which I have written about at Pulpit & Pen many times before.
 In fact, virtually all Baptists and 100% of Reformed believers would have called the Campbellites a cult.
 If you don’t believe that, check out this literature, entitled Campbellism Exposed, put out by the Southern Baptist Sunday School Board in 1900 (we posted it in 2014).